madofo/v6launch/README.md

 - IPv6 deployment has made huge progress since 2012
 - There's still considerable work to do
-- ISOC has resources to help (D360)
+- ISOC and others have resources to help (D360)

 ## Confirmed Activities